vantage-sh/handbook.vantage.sh/docs/aws/services/elb-pricing.md

 | Processed bytes | A single LCU is 1 GB per hour for EC2 instances, containers and IP addresses as targets and 0.4 GB per hour for Lambda functions as targets. |

 ## Classic Load Balancer
-Classic load balancers are the original type of load balancer which has since been superceded by ALB and NLB.
+Classic load balancers are the original type of load balancer which has since been superseded by ALB and NLB.
 CLBs support both layer 7 and layer 4 traffic.
 CLBs have a standard hourly rate per region and a standard per GB rate per region for traffic processed.

 <br/>

 !!!
 Contribute
-    Contribute to this page on [GitHub](https://github.com/vantage-sh/handbook) or join the `#cloud-costs-handbook` channel in the [Vantage Community Slack](https://join.slack.com/t/vantagecommunity/shared_invite/zt-1szz6puz7-zRuJ8J4OJIiBFlcTobYZXA).
+    Contribute to this page on [GitHub](https://github.com/vantage-sh/handbook) or join the `#cloud-costs-handbook` channel in the [Vantage Community Slack](https://vantage.sh/slack).